achchu/tech-test-sdet-main/README.md

 Our current GitHub Actions workflow runs tests **natively** within the GitHub agent.
 We would love for you to **configure the workflow to execute the tests inside a Docker container** instead.

-- You can create your own Dockerfile or use Playwright base image.
-- Remember to commit the modified workflows.
-- If you have questions about setup or dependencies, feel free to reach out.

 ---

-## Closing Thoughts
-Thank you again for dedicating your time to this exercise.
-We’re really looking forward to meeting you and discussing your work!

-Remember to **commit and push your changes** once you're finished, and notify us so we can review your work.
-Again, we’d appreciate hearing from you **at least 2 days before our next meeting** to give us time to review everything thoroughly.

-Good luck, and most importantly—have fun!